Ahmedborwin/Ahmedborwin/README.md

 ---

-# My Background
+## My Background

 I studied for an Economics BA.
 After graduation, I became a self-taught System Developer in the Legal Tech Sector.
 Over four years of experience working on large projects, dealing with end-to-end development life cycles, strict time constraints, and managing technical and non-technical stakeholders.
 Started offering my services as a consultant/freelancer in 2022 and maintained my business since.
 Money is good, but I am drawn to technology that has the potential to change the world as we know it.

-# Why Blockchain
+## Blockchain Education

-This field represents not just a technological frontier, but a personal renaissance of my childhood dreams.
-It's an area where innovative thinking and bold steps are not just welcomed, but essential.
-I am sharpening my machete, ready to hack away at the dense undergrowth, as web3 is built and defined.
-There will be cuts and bruises, but, it will be worth it!
+### Dapp University Mentorship September 23 - January 23
+### Encodes Advanced Solidity Bootcamp June 24 - July 24

-# Projects
+## Projects

+### ChainRunners - Chainlink Hackathon
-Leveraging my current skills in Solidity and front-end development, I've successfully participated in the Chainlink Constellation hackathon, securing a top-quality prize.
+Leveraging my Solidity and front-end development skills, I've successfully participated in the Chainlink Constellation hackathon, securing a top-quality prize.
 My objective for this year is to engage in at least three hackathons, marking each achievement here as a testament to my continuous growth.

+### ZK CV - ETH Global Hackathon
 February 24 - Participated in ETH Global CircuitBreaker and submitted a project called zkCV.
 We played around with the "temporary anonymity".
 Using an anonymous CV submission process as a use case.
 Semaphore protocol is used to anonymously send a signal, which is the IPFS hash of the CV, and attest to the CV hash at the same time.
-THe UID of the attestation is used to confirm ownership of the chosen CV.
+The UID of the attestation is used to confirm ownership of the chosen CV.

-# I’m currently learning

-Working through speedrunEth challenges.
-Currently on challenge 6/7.
-Starting Damn Vulnerable Defi 1/15

-Contemplating my next project/hackathon.
-A web3 card game maybe?
+### ALVO - Nights and Weekends
+Goal setting meets smart contracts.
+Choose a strava-based or geolocation-based goal and write your goal on-chain plus deposit a stake.
+API reviews whether the user has met their target and if not they forfeit a portion of their deposit to a forfeit address they have chosen.
+This can be a charity of someone they know.